Canadian Country Music Hall of Fame

-The Canadian Country Music Hall of Fame honours Canadian country music artists, builders or broadcasters, living or deceased.
+The Canadian Country Music Hall of Fame honours Canadian country music artists, builders, or broadcasters, living or deceased.
 The artifact collection includes extensive biographical information on the inductees.
-The Canadian Music Hall of Fame can be found on level five of Studio Bell in Calgary, AB (850 4 Street SE), a floor entirely dedicated to celebrating and recognizing Canadian music creators and artists who have left their mark on this country and beyond.
+The Canadian Music Hall of Fame is on level five of Studio Bell in Calgary (850 4 Street SE), Alberta, a floor entirely dedicated to celebrating and recognizing Canadian music creators and artists who have left their mark on the country and beyond.

-In 2009, Cantos Music Foundation (now the National Music Centre) in Calgary, Alberta, became the owner of the Canadian Country Music Hall of Fame's artifact collection after a transfer of ownership from Deb Buck, wife of deceased Hall of Fame member Gary Buck.
+In 2009, Cantos Music Foundation (now the National Music Centre) in Calgary became the owner of the Canadian Country Music Hall of Fame's artifacts after a transfer of ownership from Deb Buck, wife of deceased Hall of Fame member Gary Buck.
 For several years the Hall of Fame was based in a log building on the Calgary Stampede grounds.
 In 1993, Canadian singer-songwriter Stompin' Tom Connors declined an induction into the Hall of Fame, as part of his ongoing campaign against the Americanization of Canadian music.